calf (noun, verb) /kæf/ LISTEN

 kill the fatted calf: to prepare a feast in celebration of someone’s return.
 The expression comes from the story of the prodigal son in the Bible.

 Figuratively, an iceberg breaking off a glacier can also be called a calf.
 The related verb calve means ‘to give birth to a calf’ or, when we are talking about a glacier, to shed a mass of ice.
-You can see that happening in this video:
+You can see that happening in the Perito Moreno glacier in Argentina in this video:

 Did you know?